An optometrist is an eye doctor who examines and treats vision disorders and diseases of the eye and its associated structures.

 - Talk to your high school counselor and ask for recommendations about making your high school course work tailored to your goal.
 This involves taking science and math coursework and considering where you will attend college as a pre-med major (which is the same as being a pre-optometry major).

-If you would like more individualized help or advising, make an appointment with Admissions Advising.
 Parents are welcome to be part of your discovery process!